 PULP – An Open Parallel Ultra-Low-Power Processing-Platform

-The PULP-project is a joint project between the Integrated Systems laboratory (IIS) of ETH Zurich (IIS) and the Energy-efficient Embedded Systems (EEES) group of UNIBO to develop an open, scalable Hardware and Software research platform with the goal to break the pJ/op barrier within a power envelope of a few mW.
+The PULP platform (http://pulp-platform.org) is a joint project between the Energy-efficient Embedded Systems (EEES) group of UNIBO and the Integrated Systems Laboratory (IIS) of ETH Zurich to develop an open, scalable hardware and software research & development platform with the goal to break the pJ/op barrier within a power envelope of a few mW.

-The PULP platform is a multi-core platform achieving leading-edge energy-efficiency and featuring widely-tunable performance.
+PULP includes a state-of-the-art microcontroller system and a multi-core platform able to achieve leading-edge energy-efficiency and widely-tunable performance – both based on the open-source RISC-V instruction set architecure.
 The aim of PULP is to satisfy the computational demands of IoT applications requiring flexible processing of data streams generated by multiple sensors, such as accelerometers, low-resolution cameras, microphone arrays, vital signs monitors.
 As opposed to single-core MCUs, a parallel ultra-low-power programmable architecture allows to meet the computational requirements of these applications, without exceeding the power envelope of a few mW typical of miniaturized, battery-powered systems.
 Moreover, OpenMP, OpenCL and OpenVX are supported on PULP, enabling agile application porting, development, performance tuning and debugging.

 This project is supported, in parts, by EU FP7 ERC Project MULTITHERMAN (GA no. 291125).